Deadheded/Ravencoin-UseCases/Raven.Wire.Service.md

 If a consumer clicked to read the article it would link back to the original creator’s site so that they could enjoy the advertisement revenue.

-If a news outlet wised to run the story on their own site and keep the advertising revenue they could pay a larger fee ($500 ???) to have the entire article.
+If a news outlet wished to run the story on their own site and keep the advertising revenue they could pay a larger fee ($500 ???) to have the entire article.

 This would reward popular journalism and drive more revenue to smaller outlets and independent journalists.